ash44444/knitintern/README.md

 - **Secure Cookies**: HTTP-only cookies for sensitive data
 - **Role-Based Access**: Different access levels for users and admins
-- **Token Expiration Handling**: Frontend automatically handles 401 responses
+- **Token Expiration Handling**: Frontend automatically handles 401 responses -
+-
+-
+- Redis Caching in Product APIs

+This project uses Redis to improve performance and reduce database load by caching product data for frequent requests.
+Here's how caching works in this API:

+1. List Products (GET /products)

+The API first checks if the product list is stored in Redis (products:list key).

+Cache hit: Returns cached data immediately with a cached: true flag.

+Cache miss: Fetches products from MongoDB, stores the result in Redis for 60 seconds, then returns the response.

+Purpose: Reduces repeated database queries for the product list.

+2. Get Single Product (GET /products/:id)

+Checks Redis for the product using the key product:<id>.

+Cache hit: Returns cached product data.

+Cache miss: Fetches product from MongoDB, caches it for 5 minutes, then returns the response.

+Purpose: Improves response time for frequently accessed products.

+3. Create, Update, and Delete Product

+After creating, updating, or deleting a product, the API invalidates relevant cache keys:

+products:list (the cached product list)

+product:<id> (for single product updates or deletions)

+Purpose: Ensures cache stays consistent with the database.

+4. Benefits

+Faster response times for product listings and details.

+Reduced load on MongoDB by serving repeated requests from Redis.

+Improved scalability for high-traffic scenarios.
 ## 🐛 Troubleshooting

 - If frontend cannot reach backend, verify API URL in .env